helincao/Koala-programming-tutorial-by-chatgpt/chapter-1_Introduction to Coding and Computational Thinking.md

+# Chapter 1: Introduction to Coding and Computational Thinking

-# 1.1 Introduction to Coding
+## 1.1 Introduction to Coding

 Coding is the process of creating instructions for a computer to follow, using a programming language that the computer can understand.
 Coding is a fundamental skill that is needed to use computers and other digital technologies effectively, and it is an essential part of many fields and industries, including software development, data science, web design, and many others.